Gemstone Surface Enhancements

 Gemstone surface treatments are techniques that are applied to the surface of gemstones and diamonds in order to enhance the beauty of the stones.
-Typical enhancements include foiling, tinting, waxing and mirroring.
-Usually, these techniques are subject to wear and tear and good care should be taken not to expose jewelry with such gemstones to conditions which may lead to the ruin of the treatment.
+Typical enhancements include foiling, tinting, waxing, and mirroring.
+Usually, these techniques are subject to wear and tear and good care should be taken not to expose jewelry with such gemstones to conditions that may lead to the ruin of the treatment.

 Earlier lapidaries were not in such a position of luxury nor did they have the modern gemological knowledge that cutters possess today.
-High-end gemstones were scarce and the top quality stones were only available to clergies and aristocrats with deep pockets.
+High-end gemstones were scarce and the top quality stones were only available to deep-pocketed individuals.
 Matching pairs of gems were impossible to obtain, let alone a series of matching stones when a jewelry item with many stones had to be manufactured.
 In order for the goldsmith to create a jewel with gemstones of some uniformity of color, other methods needed to be applied.
-Foiling a gemstone was one of those techniques and the goldsmiths whom best employed the art of foiling were in high regard as it not only involved good craftsmanship but extraordinary artistic skills as well.
+Foiling a gemstone was one of those techniques and the goldsmiths who best employed this art were in high regard, not only did the process involve good craftsmanship but extraordinary artistic skills as well.

 In 1568 Cellini narrated: